voxel51/voxel51-docs/README.md

 ## Building the Entire Site

-To build the entire doc site (only been test on Linux)
+To build the entire doc site (only been tested on Linux).
+This is required if you want to see the true rendering of the Jupyter notebooks.
+The current plugin does not respect paths for external files so there is a Python script, `jupyter-image-embed.py` to base64 encode the notebook's images and then store them directly in the notebook.

+That script has a list at the top for all the places to find notebooks.
+It currently has

+1. tutorials
+1. recipes
+1. getting started

+If you want to start to render notebooks in other locations you will need to add it to the list

-1. Follow steps 1-3 above
+1. Follow steps 1&2 above
 1. `./build.sh --venv <location of the venv you created in step 1 above>`
     1. The script will first clone the fiftyone repo, then build the API docs, then encode and embed images in jupyter notebooks,